BioKIC/symbiota-docs/content/coll_manager/join/_index.en.md

 keywords: ["join","contribute"]
 ---

 Click the button below to find a list of active Symbiota portals.
 You will want to select a Symbiota portal that matches the scope of your data.
+You can add your data to a Symbiota portal as a "live" collection or a "snapshot" (see [this page](https://biokic.github.io/symbiota-docs/coll_manager/join/mng) for more information about management types in Symbiota portals).

 {{< button href="https://symbiota.org/symbiota-portals/" text="List of Symbiota Portals" >}}